dev-academy-programme/plug-free-money-challenge/README.md

 Congratulations!
 You have successfully written a Transform that gives unlimited, free money to a specific User in the blockchain.
 Please note; _it is unlikely that your employer will ever request that this specific feature be implemented for financial reasons._

-#### OBJECTIVE: CREATE A TRANSACTION TRANSFORM
+#### OBJECTIVE: CREATE A BALANCE TRANSFER TRANSFORM

-Now that we can give users money, we're going to write a new Transaction class that extends Transform.
+Now that we can give users money, we're going to write a new BalanceTransfer class that extends Transform.
 This transform will be able to transfer money from the balance of one user to another.

 ##### Step One: Generating another User.

 There must be multiple Users within the blockchain to allow the transfer of money back and forth.
 Run `python client.py create_user` from your client directory again.
 Remember to keep a copy of the new User's `signing_key`.

-##### Step Two: Checking their balance.
+##### Step Two: Writing the BalanceTransfer transform.

-All users are created equal in this blockchain.
-When a new User is added, they receive a starting balance of 100.
-Try running `python client.py balance_query` from your terminal and enter the `signing_key` from earlier when prompted.
-This should print the User balance in your log.